Paula Deen's Family Kitchen restaurant will be opening a location at the Bass Pro Shops location in the Rim.

 The trademark restaurant of the outdoor product giant is closing its doors to make room for the butter-rich cookery of Deen.

-Paula Deen’s Family Kitchen is expected to open in Spring 2018 and marks the first of its kind to open within any Bass Pro Shop in the entire nation.
+Paula Deen’s Family Kitchen opens Monday and marks the first of its kind to open at any Bass Pro Shop in the entire nation.